 The complete ingredient list and measurements are listed in the printable recipe below.

 - Flank Steak: This lean cut of beef, adjacent to the area where they get the sirloin, can be tough if not marinated and cooked correctly.
-If you can’t find flank steak, you can substitute it with hanger steak, tri-tip steak, top sirloin steak, or flat-iron steak.
+If you can’t find flank steak, substitute it with a hanger, tri-tip, top sirloin, or flat-iron steak.

-- Soy Sauce: This is the primary source of salt for the marinade, so it’s best not to skip this either.
+- Soy Sauce: This is the marinade’s primary salt source, so it’s best not to skip this either.
 Tamari is a good substitute, but you’ll want to add a quarter teaspoon of salt since it has less sodium.

 - Olive Oil: You can substitute a neutral flavored oil such as vegetable or canola, but you’ll miss a little bit of the earthy depth that comes with the olive oil.